My hubby Tom and I decided to venture to Wendy’s for supper. I intended to order a chicken wrap and a sour cream & chives baked potato.

-Against Tom’s better judgment, I managed to convince him this would be a short walk to the car so in turn, I would been more than able to use my walker.
+We never discussed this, but I assumed, we were using the drive-thru.
+After a short less than 5-minute drive, we arrived.
+Against Tom’s better judgment, I managed to convince him it would be a short walk from the car into the restaurant.
+I told him I would been more than able to use my walker.
 The fact that I can aptly use my walker around the house distorts my perception.
-After a short little banter in the truck on the less than 5-minute drive, we arrived.
-We never discussed this, but I assumed, we were using the drive-thru.
-That is why I proposed the walker in the first place.
 To my surprise he parked in the lot and began to get out of the truck.
 I knew I couldn’t make it in using only my walker.
 But of course, trying to prove a point…to whom?
 I don’t know, maybe myself.
 I exited the FJ Cruiser.
 Took two hard-pressed baby steps and conceded I would just stay in the truck.
-Defeated, embarrassed and misunderstood; my new life.
+Defeated, embarrassed and misunderstood.
+My new life.

 So, what does any woman do at this point?
 As he began to walk inside Wendy’s, I called my mother, briefly updated her and her first response was, “Sounds like you were disappointed you couldn’t walk in.”
 Silence.
 I muttered, “I never thought about it that way.
 Okay, he’s coming back.
 I’ll talk to you later.”